Spring 2026

 Professional Areas of Interest

-I have studied genealogy and pursued it as a hobby, for many years.
+I have studied genealogy for many years.
 I am a member of the Sonoma County Genealogical Society and the Tennessee Genealogical Society.
-Genealogy is one of my passions, and learning about Southern ancestors and the historical context of their lives has become a particular area of interest.
+Genealogy is one of my passions, and learning about my Southern ancestors and the historical context of their lives has become a particular area of interest.